bethington/vscode-d2-txt-editor-extension/README.md

 # **Diablo II .txt Editor for VS Code**

-Experience a whole new way to work with Diablo II data files and TSV files right inside VS Code.
+Experience a whole new way to work with Diablo II data files right inside VS Code.
 This extension transforms your tab-delimited text files into an interactive, spreadsheet-like experience—making it effortless to view, edit, and navigate your game data with precision and speed.

 ---